gokulnair2001/Message-Spammer/README.md

 # Use

-So this is not a solely standing app, the framework can be inherited to any chatting app to remove spammers.
+So this is not a solely standing app, the framework can be inherited to any chatting app to remove spam messages and to block them.

 # Imortant Message